Alfresco/docs-alfresco/digital-workspace/latest/develop/extensions.md

 Develop an extension if your use case is mainly covered by the Digital Workspace functionality.
 However, some additional changes are required to meet the expectations and the requirements.
 In your use case requires complex changes, a custom Alfresco Application Development Framework (ADF)-based application is an alternative.

 Extending Digital Workspace requires skills in Angular.
-You also need to be familiar with the Digital Workspace architecture for more complex cases.
+You also need to be familiar with the Digital Workspace architecture for more complex use cases.
 The extension mechanism allows you to add, remove, and change the behavior of your applications.

 ## How the ADW extension works